itsvinayak/mock-crud-api/Readme.md

-# Plugin: mock-rest-api
+# Plugin: mock-crud-api

 This plugin allows you to easily create mock REST API servers for testing and development purposes.
 It provides a simple way to define server configurations, handle requests, and send mock responses.

 ## Installation

-To install the mock-rest-api plugin, follow these steps:
+To install the mock-crud-api plugin, follow these steps:

 - Make sure you have Node.js installed on your machine.
 - Open a terminal or command prompt.